ocaml/platform-blog/opam-1-2-travisci.md

 date: "2014-10-31"
 --BODY--

-The [new pinning feature][pin] in OPAM 1.2 enables new interesting workflows for OCaml projects.
+The [new pinning feature][pin] of OPAM 1.2 enables new interesting workflows for your OCaml projects.
 I will briefly describe one of them
-here: simplifying continuous testing with Travis CI.
+here: simplifying continuous testing with [Travis CI][travis] and [Github][github].

 ## Creating an opam file